Thanks for your interest in proposing a session at WITS. Read on to learn more about what we’re looking for.

 What makes a standout proposal?

 Keep the WITS community in mind when crafting your proposal, and propose sessions that leave attendees with motivation, new knowledge, and actionable insights.
 Include at least three key lessons attendees can expect to learn in your session.
 We encourage you to think about your proposal not just as a session, but as an opportunity to educate, inspire, and empower the WITS community.
+Attendees come to WITS to learn.
 Think outside the box and let your creativity and innovative ideas shine through.

 Can I submit multiple proposals?